avnet-iotconnect/iotc-python-examples/PROTEUS_MP157F_Demo/README.md

 * To get started making an IoTConnect account, you can contact our team at info@iotconnect.io

 ## Step 2: Sign in to IoTConnect Account
-* Navigate to https://awspoc.iotconnect.io/ and enter your account credentials.
+* This demo uses IoTConnect on AWS.
-   * This should bring you to your AWS IoTConnect Dashboard.
+* An IoTConnect account is required to continue with this guide.
+If you need to create an account, a free 2-month subscription is available.
+Please follow the [Creating a New IoTConnect Account](https://github.com/avnet-iotconnect/avnet-iotconnect.github.io/blob/main/documentation/iotconnect/subscription/subscription.md) guide and return to this guide once complete.

 ## Step 3: Import a Template for Your Device
 * Within this git repo, navigate to the PROTEUS_MP157F_Demo directory and click on the file called MP157F_template.JSON.